mapo9/t2pmhc/README.md

 ## Create pdb files

 t2pmhc currently supports pdb files created with [TCRdock](https://github.com/phbradley/TCRdock).
-You can either follow the documentation of tcrdock or use our branch of the [nf-core/proteinfold](https://github.com/nf-core/proteinfold/) pipeline
+To predict TCR-pMHC structures with TCRdock you can use our branch of the [nf-core/proteinfold](https://github.com/nf-core/proteinfold/) pipeline

 ### TCRDock in nf-core proteinfold

 Clone the repository and checkout to the tcrdock branch
 1.  ``` git clone https://github.com/mapo9/nf-core_proteinfold ```